deak-ai/healthssi-medpractice/README.md

 ## Overview

-The MedPractice Reception Agent is an AI-powered reception system for medical practices, built on Flowbite and HUGO with Tailwind CSS.
+The MedPractice Reception Agent is an AI-powered reception system for medical practices, built on Flowbite, HUGO, Tailwind CSS and the OpenAI Realtime API.
 This application provides an intelligent interface for patient registration using Self-Sovereign Identity (SSI) technology.

 The Reception Agent enables patients to share their health information securely with medical practices through the following workflow: